pagkly/Zed/Investopedia4/How Performance Bonds Work.md

 ### Commodity Contracts

-Performance bonds are also used in commodity contracts, where a seller is asked to provide a bond to reassure the buyer that if the commodity being sold is not in fact delivered, the buyer will at least receive compensation for lost costs.
+Performance bonds are also used in commodity contracts, where a seller is asked to provide a bond to reassure the buyer that if the commodity being sold is not in fact delivered, the buyer [[Will|will]] at least receive compensation for lost costs.

 The issuance of a performance bond protects a party from monetary losses due to failed or incomplete projects.
 For example, a client issues a contractor a performance bond.
 If the contractor is not able to follow the agreed specifications in constructing the building, the client is given monetary compensation for the losses and damages the contractor may have caused.

 ## Special Considerations

-Usually, performance bonds are provided in the real estate industry.
-These bonds are heavily used in real property construction and development.
+Usually, performance bonds are provided in the real [[Estate|estate]] industry.
+These bonds are heavily used in [[Real Property|real property]] construction and development.
 They protect real property owners and investors from low-quality work that may be caused by unfortunate events, such as bankruptcy or insolvency of the contractor.

 Performance bonds are also useful in other industries.
 The buyer of a commodity may ask a seller to provide a performance bond.
 This protects the buyer from risks of the commodity, for any kind of reason, not being delivered.
 If the commodity is not delivered, the buyer receives compensation for losses and damages caused by the non-completion of the transaction.